Template Filling for Controllable Commonsense Reasoning: Factual Correctness Evaluation

+To further assess the quality of generated output, we perform additional factuality evaluation towards our best performing models - \template and \ourmodel approach using \bartlarge.
+Towards this we use the \factcc factuality metric \citep{kryscinski-etal-2020-evaluating}, which uses entailment classification to predict a binary factuality label between the source document and generated output.

+Computing factuality using \factcc metric requires an input source document; (i.e.) the generated output is compared against the source document for factual correctness.
+For this evaluation setup, we augmented each generated output $y$ with a source document.
+Towards this, we use a large scale retrieval corpus based on \citet{nguyen2016ms}, and retrieve the top similar document $D$ \citep{Lin_etal_SIGIR2021_Pyserini} to a generated template expansion.
+Using the $(D, y)$ pairs, we compute the factual correctness of our best performing models.
+From the table \ref{tab:factuality_results}, we observe that our \ourmodel approach outperforms the \template approach for factual correctness by $\sim$14 points in accuracy.

-We used our best performing \bartbase model for this evaluation.
-In this experiment, a sentence generated by the \plm for a given template was given to a human judge and they were asked to evaluate whether the sentence was correct, given the template.
-The judges were asked to refer to the same sources as the human annotators to verify the correctness.
+Additionally, we also perform human evaluation of factual correctness.
+For this experiment, three human judges annotated 100 unique samples for \textit{correctness} - that indicates how many samples were correct from a human perspective.
+We used our best performing \bartbase-\ourmodel model for this evaluation.
+In this experiment, a sentence generated by the model for a given template was given to each human judge and they were asked to evaluate whether the sentence was correct, given the template.
 The inter-annotator agreement on graph correctness was substantial with a Fleiss' Kappa score~\cite{fleiss1973equivalence} of 0.73.
-From our evaluation, we found that human judges rated about 69\% of the sentences to be correct given a template.
-Both the automated and human evaluation suggests that there is ample room for further improving cross-domain reasoning ability of \plm models.
+From our evaluation, we found that human judges rated about 69\% of the sentences to be correct given a template, comparable to our \factcc evaluation metric numbers.
+Both the automated and human evaluation suggests that our \ourmodel approach has better factual consistency.